You can assign your personalised number to a vehicle:

-You need to apply to DVLA to assign your personalised registration number to a vehicle.
-It can only be used on a vehicle that’s registered (or about to be registered), taxed and used in Great Britain.
+Your personalised number can only be used on a vehicle that’s registered (or about to be registered), taxed and used in the UK.

 - the V750 certificate of entitlement or V778 retention document signed by the person named at the top of the certificate

 - the registration certificate (V5C) or the new keeper supplement with a completed V62 ‘application for a vehicle registration certificate V5C’ form